Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: An explicit arithmetic formula for

-Furthermore, we can make use of the standard zero-free regions of Hecke L-functions (see \cite[Lemma 2.3]{LagOd}) to make sure the rest of the argument can be carried out similarly as well, i.e. $\lim_{x \rightarrow \infty} E_1(r,x) = 0$.
+Furthermore, we can make use of the standard zero-free regions of Hecke L-functions (see \cite[Lemma 2.3]{LagOd}) to ensure that the rest of the argument can be carried out similarly, i.e. $\lim_{x \rightarrow \infty} E_1(r,x) = 0$.
 Thus, for $r \geq 1$, we have

-We also note that, under GRH,
+We also note that, under GRH